delight-im/Knowledge/Fraud and Scams.md

    * the victim (usually a married man) is deliberately coerced into a compromising position (usually a supposed affair)
    * the victim is threatened with public exposure unless blackmail money is paid
  * Thai gems
-   * selling jewelry or custom-made suits — both overpriced — telling the victim they will make money by importing it to their home country
+   * selling jewelry or custom-made suits â€” both overpriced â€” telling the victim they will make money by importing it to their home country
  * Coin-matching game
    * one operator begins the game with the victim
    * second operator joins and briefly leaves again
    * first operator agrees with victim to cheat on second operator
    * when rejoining, the second operator loses and angrily threatens to call the police
-   * the first operator and the victim agree to pay hush money — later split up between the two operators
+   * the first operator and the victim agree to pay hush money â€” later split up between the two operators
  * Fiddle game / Glim-dropper (pigeon drop technique)
    * first scammer goes to expensive restaurant and after eating finds out they have "forgotten" their purse at home (nearby)
    * first scammer leaves expensive and rare good (e.g. musical instrument) as collateral or pledge and goes to get their purse